 The time variable

 Last but not least, any component, Hi-Fi or otherwise, suffers not only wear and tear related to use, but also wear and tear related to time.
-Even if left completely still, a 40-year-old amplifier or speakers will not sound as good as if they were new.
+Even if left completely still, a forty-year-old amplifier or speakers will not sound as good as if they were new.
 That is why it is good to be cautious and flexible with the choice of cable for our vintage system.
 Without going overboard.
 For any form of support, however, you can contact us in the form you prefer.
 We refer you to the page dedicated to our entire catalog, certain that you will find the Hi-Fi cable that is right for you.